-Jumanji: Welcome to the Jungle seemed like a bad idea at the time, but somehow against all odds, it works.
-The only initial problem with the movie was bad timing.
+Jumanji: Welcome to the Jungle seemed like a bad idea at the time, but somehow it works.
+The only initial problem was bad timing.
 The announcement came about a month after Robin Williams past away.
 Making the sequel remake reboot whatever idea seem kind of disrespectful.
-People were even more skeptical when Dwayne “The Rock” Johnson and Kevin Hart were announce as the leads.
-Needless to say, I had no idea what the movie would even end up being about.
+People were even more skeptical when Dwayne “The Rock” Johnson and Kevin Hart were announced as the leads.
+Needless to say, I had no idea what to expect.
 Not until the trailer was released and I was immediately sold on it.
 Jumanji was simply about bringing the game into the real world.
 Jumanji: Welcome to the Jungle is about bringing the player into the game world.
 It picks up a year after the first movie when the untouched board game evolves into a video game cartridge.
 20 years later, a group of Breakfast Club style teenagers find the game and start to play it.
 They get sucked into the game and transform into video game avatars.
-The Rock plays a nervous geek, Kevin Hart plays a jock, Karen Gillan plays a socially awkward misfit, and Jack Black plays a popular girl (which is hilarious).
-The star power, body swap humor, video game references, and jungle based action are what makes the movie work so well.
-Even earning the movie a fresh rating on Rotten Tomatoes and 932 million dollar box office gross.
+The Rock plays a nervous geek turned muscular hero, Kevin Hart plays a jock turned scrawny sidekick, Karen Gillan plays a socially awkward misfit turned sexy badass, and Jack Black plays a popular girl turned overweight middle aged man (which is hilarious).
+Nick Jonas even plays someone similar to Alan Parish.
+The star power, body swap humor, video game references, and jungle based action are what make Jumanji: Welcome to the Jungle work so well.
+Even earning the movie a fresh rating on Rotten Tomatoes and a major box office gross.
 It seems like movies about video games are always better than movies based on video games.
-Jumanji: Welcome to the Jungle shouldn’t have worked, but I’m so glad it did, because it’s a complete thrill ride.
+Jumanji: Welcome to the Jungle is on a whole other level of entertainment.